 The Waikana Stream is located east of Mataura, near Crawford Road.
 During low flows from the Pleura Stream, water is pumped from the Waikana Stream to the Mataura water treatment plant to supplement our water supply.
 We have consent to take up to 600 cubic metres per day.

 There is one rural water supply scheme – the Otama Rural Water Supply Scheme.
-This scheme is managed by us on behalf of the Otama Rural Water Supply Scheme Committee.
+This scheme is owned by the Otama Rural Water Ltd. Downer NZ manages the scheme for the company, whose directors have been elected by scheme users.

-The water is sourced from a bore at Pyramid and is not treated, therefore is classified as for stock use only.
+The water for the scheme is sourced from a bore at Pyramid.
 The consent has a maximum water take of 2600 cubic metres a day.

 The Otama Rural Water Supply Scheme consists of